Strong Passwords for Your Computer, NetID, and Other Cornell Services

 Cornell Password Requirements

 Cornell's password complexity rules may seem challenging at first.
-When you see examples like this H*P@p7mZ% you might wonder how anyone ever remembers their Cornell password.
+When you see examples like H*P@p7mZ%, you might wonder how anyone ever remembers their Cornell password.

 The secret is finding the password recipe that works best for you.